 5. Catch the legendary Laser Show at Lumbini Park:

 Not to be confused with Lumbini of Nepal (read our Lumbini experiences here), the Lumbini Park at Hyderabad is situated right in the centre of the city, bordering the Hussain Sagar Lake.
 With places nearby such as the IMAX theatre and the NTR gardens, this place turns into a popular hangout spot for families looking to spend a fun-filled weekend evening.
 If looking at fountains is not your thing, you could always head over to the lake for a boating ride to the centre of the lake where there is a gigantic monolith Buddha statue.

 6. Gawk at the spectacular Necklace Road from the Birla Temple hill:

 There are some sights that are merely for the eyes and not for the camera, one such sight is the one of the Necklace Road that encircles the Hussain Sagar Lake, also known as Tank Bund, viewed from Birla Mandir.
-Since no cameras were allowed to be carried inside the temple at the top of the hill, we merely stood in awe for some time, absorbing the flurry of traffic lights that decorated the Necklace Road.
+As is the norm at Birla Mandirs across India, such as the one at Jaipur, no cameras were allowed to be carried inside the temple at the top of the hill, so, we merely stood in awe for some time, absorbing the flurry of traffic lights that decorated the Necklace Road.
 If it is peace that you want after a long day of travelling, then Birla Mandir is the best place to go to.